When the flea circus recruits Kitty.

 So, how do you know if your cat has unknowingly joined the flea circus?
 Some felines become irritable, scratch and have scabby lesions on the skin.
 Others show no visible signs of discomfort whatsoever.
 In small kittens – and we’re talking the cutest of the cute – a severe flea infestation may cause anaemia from the loss of blood.
 Poor kitty-kitty!

 What to do: Check your cat or kitten weekly for fleas or flea ‘dirt’ (dark pepper-like specks, aka flea poo-poo).
 Do this by looking at Milo’s skin beneath the fur on his back, close to the tail.
-A flea comb is also a good way of spotting the little buggers with red plastic noses.
+A flea comb is also a good way of spotting the little bugs.

 How to treat: If your cat or kitten has fleas, remember that a large part of the flea life cycle is off your pet, so your house and yard may be giving free accommodation to flea eggs and larvae (wearing red, curly-haired wigs).
 Pardon our French, but you can nail these little buggers using flea bombs or other household flea treatment products.
 Who’s laughing now?
 (Hi-five, Whiskers!)